 In any case, it doesn’t seem to matter.
 According to Viganò’s supporters, Francis is guilty, period.
 And Viganò is correct, because he says Francis is guilty.
 What exactly makes Francis guilty is secondary.
 As I said in another article, the papal critics “just uncritically accepted what was being spoon-fed them, since they were attacking the Pope long before the pedophilia case broke out, thereby casting doubt on their objectivity.
 The verdict against Francis had already been issued beforehand, what was missing was the accusation that would meet such verdict… and a pedophilia scandal would be just the ticket.”

 People may say that I’m overreacting, but how can we explain it otherwise?
-Viganò’s testimony is accepted at face value, no matter how much inconsistencies and denials contradict it.
+Viganò’s testimony is accepted at face value, no matter how many inconsistencies and denials contradict it.
 If someone with authority and knowledge states Viganò is wrong, then it must be because that person is lying.
 If someone categorically rejects the existence of sanctions, then what that person said is spun in order to prove the sanctions existed.
-And there were sanctions, even when they were not sanctions, but they were still sanctions insofar as they validate Viganò’s testimony.
-Viganò can invert the burden of proof and demand that Francis prove his innocence by releasing documents whose existence is uncertain, apart from Viganò’s own testimony (in other words, circular reasoning and petitio principii.)
-If those documents are not released, then that is proof that Viganò is right (the archbishop states so on his second testimony.)
-If they are released, but do not prove what Viganò says it proves, then it is because the documents were tainted.
+And so there were sanctions, even when they were not sanctions, but they were still sanctions insofar as they validate Viganò’s testimony.
+Viganò can invert the burden of proof and demand that Francis prove his innocence by releasing documents whose existence is uncertain, apart from Viganò’s own testimony (in other words, circular reasoning and petitio principii).
+If those documents are not released, then that is proof that Viganò is right (the archbishop states so in his second testimony).
+If they are released but do not prove what Viganò says they prove, then this is because the documents were tainted.
 In other words, Viganò’s testimony is non-falsifiable.

-In this sense, I can only once again commend Pope Francis’ wisdom in maintaining silence before this crowd.
-All those who have asked for years that the Pope would clarify his teachings, have now shown what they would’ve done if Francis would’ve given them a clear answer (just like Ouellet’s is) they would have disagreed with.
-They would just spin the Pope’s clarifications in a way better suited for their ideological narrative, just like they did now.
-And all those insistent cries for an investigation are paradoxical, since they have proven they are not open to be led to “wherever truth may lead them” (as the Vatican statement puts it), but are rather searching for an “investigation” that would corroborate their pre-made conclusions.
+To this, I can only once again commend Pope Francis’s wisdom in maintaining silence before this crowd.
+All those who have asked for years that the Pope would clarify his teachings have now shown what they would have done if Francis had given them a clear answer (as Ouellet did) that they disagreed with.
+They would just spin the pope’s clarifications in a way better suited for their ideological narrative, just as they have done now.
+And all those insistent cries for an investigation are paradoxical, since they have proven they are not open to be led to “wherever truth may lead them” (as the Vatican statement puts it), but are rather searching for an “investigation” that will corroborate their pre-made conclusions.

-Above all, if Pope Francis’ guilt has already been proven in their minds in a non-falsifiable way, why should Francis waste time answering?
-Silence is the appropriate answer, for whatever Francis might say in response to Viganò’s accusations would just feed the controversy, without satisfying his detractors in the least.
+Above all, if Pope Francis’s guilt has already been proven in their minds in a non-falsifiable way, why should Francis waste his time answering them?
+Silence is the appropriate answer.
+Whatever Francis might say in response to Viganò’s accusations would just feed the controversy, without satisfying his detractors in the least.
 The pontiff was correct: the testimony “speaks for itself.”
-Those who cannot see it by now, will never be convinced.
+Those who cannot see it by now will never be convinced.